OdinProAgrica/hpycc/README.rst

 Dependencies
 ------------
 The package itself mainly uses core Python, Pandas is needed for outputting dataframes.

-There is a dependency for client tools to run ECL scripts (you need ecl.exe and eclcc.exe), make sure you install the right client tools for your HPCC version.
-This must be in your system path.
+There is a dependency for client tools to run ECL scripts (you need ecl.exe and eclcc.exe).
+Make sure you install the right client tools for your HPCC version and add the dir to your system path, e.g. C:\Program Files (x86)\HPCCSystems\X.X.X\clienttools\bin.

 Tests require an HPCC instance running on your local machine, docker images do exist for this.

 Main Functions